christopherwheeler/R_course_project/R_course_github.md

 GWL measurements, as well as water quality data for many analytes This data I am going to analyze come from one of the many subwatersheds known as N04D.
-This watershed is grazed by bison for most of the year, and is subject to a controlled burn very four years.
-We will begin by looking at groundwater chemisty, then move to an examination of how well levels and storage are related to intermittency in surface flow.
-The subsurface geology at konza consists of a series of thinly interbedded limestones and mudstones, with water movement largely within secondary porosity of the limestone layers.
+This watershed is grazed by bison for most of the year, and is subject to a controlled burn every four years.
+We will begin by looking at groundwater chemistry, then move to an examination of how well levels and storage are related to intermittency in surface flow.
+The subsurface geology at Konza consists of a series of thinly interbedded limestones and mudstones, with water movement largely occurring within secondary porosity of the limestone layers.
 Below is a map of the entire site for context.

 ## Site map: a. operations involving expanding, reorganizing, reshaping a data frame